MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 Your architecture factors in many principles and tasks to address business continuity and disaster recovery (BCDR) scenarios on-premises, and these also apply in Azure.
 The main difference is that Azure might have more hardware capacity than your organization to compensate for a host failure.
 Even the largest Azure VMs can be service-healed by having them restart on another server.
 Aside from this, the same conditions apply as with on-premises.
 Systems that you deployed with automatic failover cluster configurations on-premises or on bare, metal hardware should also be deployed in Azure this way.

-This article covers the following aspects of BCDR:
+This article covers the following aspects of BCDR for an enterprise-scale SAP scenario:

 - Cross-regional versus regional DR decision criteria
 - High availability (HA) within an Azure region
 - Backup/restore considerations
-- HA considerations for an enterprise-scale SAP scenario
+- HA considerations
-- Compute and storage considerations for an enterprise-scale SAP scenario
+- Compute and storage considerations

 ### Cross-regional vs. DR decision criteria